kikinteractive/cards-lib-node/README.md

 // the hostname of your app
 var host = 'http://meme.kik.com';

-// the signed data from kik.cards.sign() for more info - http://cards.kik.com/build/#server-auth
+// the signed data
 var signedData = 'mySignedData';

-cards.kik.verify(username, host, signedData, function(err, unsignedData) {
+cards.kik.verify(username, host, signedData, function (err, unsignedData) {
     if(err) {
         // not verified
     }